mike-pwns/homelab/README.md

 ## KNOWN GAPS / ROADMAP

-- theres only 1 drive,
+- theres only 1 drive, no backups yet
+- tailscale isnt as hardened as it can be
+- there were more but i forgot them

 // bullet list, plain and honest:
 //   - no automated backups for Immich